Equilibrium States for Center Isometries: Kolmogorov and Bernoulli properties

 \subsection{Bernoulli processes}

-Using the previous theorem, we will prove now that $(f,\muf)$ is isomorphic to a Bernoulli shift.
+Here we establish that $(f,\tmuf)$ is isomorphic to a Bernoulli shift when $\varphi$ is either constant on center leaves (which includes the case when $\tmuf$ is the entropy maximizing measure) of the SRB potential.
+The hypotheses of \hyperlink{theoremA}{Theorem A} are assumed, in particular $\muf=\tmuf$, therefore $(f,\tmuf)$ is a Kolmogorov system.
 We rely heavily on the machinery developed by D. Ornstein and B. Weiss to establish the similar statement for the case where $f$ is the time-one map of an Anosov flow and $\muf$ is the Lebesgue measure \cite{GeoBernoulli} (see also \cite{RatGibbs}).
 For the sake of completeness we repeat here the main concepts and arguments from that work that we will use.
 Nonetheless, some familiarity with the Ornstein and Weiss article is desirable to follow this section.

 Throughout this part all probability spaces are standard, and all partitions of them are considered to be finite and ordered.
 If $\parP$ is a partition its $i$-th atom will be denoted $P_i$.
-For partitions $\parP,\parP[P']$ of the probability space $(X,\mathcal{B}_X,\mu)$ having the same number $k$ of atoms, its partition distance is defined as
+For partitions $\parP,\parP[P']$ of the probability space $(X,\mathcal{B}_X,\mm)$ having the same number $k$ of atoms, its partition distance is defined as